Application closing date: 28 February

-The IFoA’s Quality Assurance Scheme Committee is tasked with overseeing the voluntary accreditation scheme for organisations, known as the Quality Assurance Scheme (QAS) on behalf of the IFoA’s Regulatory Board.
+The IFoA’s QAS Committee is tasked with overseeing the voluntary accreditation scheme for organisations, known as the Quality Assurance Scheme on behalf of the IFoA’s Regulatory Board.

 The QAS has been in operation since 2015 and has become a key IFoA global initiative.
 There are now 42 organisations that hold the QAS accreditation.
-32 of which are based in the UK and 10 located throughout Malaysia, Hong Kong, Thailand, Nigeria, India, and UAE.
+32 are based in the UK and 10 located throughout Malaysia, Hong Kong, Thailand, Nigeria, India and UAE.

 For more information on the role, please see the task and person specification (PDF, 140 KB)

-If you are interested in this role but would like an informal conversation before applying, please contact the QAS Manager Darren Kerr at darren.kerr@actuaries.org.uk.
+If you are interested in this role and would like an informal conversation before applying, please contact the QAS Manager Darren Kerr at darren.kerr@actuaries.org.uk

 If you have read all the above and would like to apply, please send us: